dmeger/McGill-COMP765-Fall2026/README.md

 ## Topic List
 Please see the [lecture list](Lectures) for details and resources.
-- Kinematic Models
+- Modeling Robots:
-- Dynamics Models
+   - Kinematics and Dynamics
+   - Physical simulation of complex, contact-rich environments
+   - Sensors and Perception
+- Computation with Known Models:
    - Optimal Control
+   - Model Predictive Control
+   - Bayesian Filtering
+   - Planning Under Uncertainty
+- Learning Approaches
+   - Generative AI
+   - Probabilistic Time Series Models
    - Reinforcement Learning
+   - Model-based RL
-- Sensors and Perception
+      - Probabilistic Inference for Learning and Control (PILCO)
-- State Estimation
+      - Recurrent State Space Models (Planet, Dreamer)
-- Map Building
-- Human-robot Interaction
-- Visual navigation
-- Planning under uncertainty
-- Safe decision making
+      - TD-MPC
-- Physical simulation of complex, contact-rich environments

 ## Assessment Plan
 - (3) assignments (30%)
-- (2) in class mid-term exams (30%)
+- (2) in class mid-term exams (20%)
 - (1) paper presentation in class (10%)
-- (1) project report (30%)
+- (1) project report (40%)

 ## Resources and Materials
-We'll follow a few text books, but material from these will be pointed to and extracted into course notes written by the instructor.
+We'll follow parts of a few text books, but material from these will be pointed to and extracted into course notes written by the instructor.

 ## Instructor: David Meger
 - Primary contact method: Ed Discussions.